olliebrownlow/pig-latin-rails-backend/README.md

 # English to Pig Latin translation service (backend)

 Single-page, web app with CRUD functionality created using a [React.js frontend](https://github.com/olliebrownlow/pig-latin-react-frontend) and rails backend.
-On the translator view the app allows a user to translate into Pig Latin any phrase they wish.
+In the translator view the app allows a user to translate into Pig Latin any phrase they wish.
 A button takes the user to a history of their translations where they can delete and update individual entries as well as sort and search through them.

 ### Getting started